hudson-m/APISpaceApp/README.md

 # APISpaceApp
 The Land Where Displaced People Settle

-Code in Python 3.7
+Code in Python 3.5.2

-# Required packages:
+# Additional required packages:
-numpy
+none.
+Every package used were the base ones.

 # How to run
 Download data from any location at https://power.larc.nasa.gov/data-access-viewer/, select markers "relative humidity" and "temperature  at 2m", and leave it at /Input/ directory.